Lucy Lane

 Lucy Lane is a fictional supporting character in DC Comics.
 She is the younger sister of Lois Lane, and one of several characters who have assumed the Superwoman identity.

 She was played by Maureen Teefy in the 1984 film Supergirl and Peyton List in the series Smallville.
-Jenna Dewan played the character in the Arrowverse television series Supergirl in the first season and Superman & Lois in the second season.
+Jenna Dewan played two different versions of the character in the series Supergirl and Superman & Lois.

 Publication history

 Lucy Lane was created by writer Otto Binder and artist Curt Swan.
 She was introduced in Superman's Pal Jimmy Olsen #36 (April 1959).
 She is the daughter of Ella and Sam Lane, and the younger sister of Lois Lane.

 Fictional character biography

 In the Silver Age stories, Lucy was presented as an airline stewardess who was an on-again, off-again romantic interest of Jimmy Olsen.
 Lucy's Silver Age appearances often revolved around Jimmy's various attempts at romancing her.
 A wedding took place in Superman's Pal, Jimmy Olsen issue #100 (March 1967) which was intended to be a permanent change to the comic's status quo, but editor Mort Weisinger changed his mind at the last minute, and had writer Leo Dorfman change the ending to include a sudden annulment of the marriage.

 The character was believed to have died in Superman's Girl Friend, Lois Lane #120 (March 1972) but was later revived in a story in Superman's Pal Jimmy Olsen #160 (October 1973).

 Lucy was reintroduced into DC Comics' continuity in The Man of Steel #5 (December 1986).
 Lucy was an air traffic controller, but became affected by a mysterious blindness (implied to have poisoned by Lex Luthor) that was cured as a side-effect of the destruction of a Bizarro clone.
 Lucy returned to her job and had a brief relationship with Jimmy Olsen.
-After many encounters with super-villains such as Sleez, Deathstroke, and even becoming a vampire bride, she eventually started dating African-American Daily Planet staff member Ron Troupe.
+After many encounters with super-villains such as Sleez, Deathstroke, and even becoming a vampire bride, she eventually started dating Ron Troupe.
 When Lucy became pregnant, her conservative father was enraged although Lucy explained "There's not a racist bone in Daddy's body.
 He hates all his daughters' beaus."
 Sam Lane eventually overcame his anger when Lucy and Ron were married and their child was born.